survivejs/react-book/manuscript/04_implementing_notes.md

 }
 ```

 The application should still behave the same way.
-Structurally we are far better off than before, though.
+Structurally we are far better off than earlier, though.
 Now we can begin to worry about adding new functionality to the system.

 ## Editing `Notes`